mohammad0914/Pursuit-Core-Web-Objects-Lab/README.md

 # Objects Lab
 Get comfortable working with objects and iterating through them.
+[Documentation link](https://joinpursuit.github.io/Pursuit-Core-Web-Objects-Lab/)

 ## Learning Objectives
  * Be able to key / index into an object.